shosti/wacspace.el/README.md

 - `:[1-9]` The configuration to use with the corresponding prefix keys.
 Note that these inherit from the default configuration.
 - `:after` A function to run after setting up the workspace
+- `:base-file` A filename to look for to find the project root (useful for the path helper functions).
+Defaults to `".git"`.

 Within the configurations, the following options are available: